2024 PDC Players Championship series: Players Championship 4

 Players Championship 4 was contested on Tuesday 20 February 2024.
 The tournament was won by Damon Heta, who defeated Chris Dobey 8–4 in the final.

 March

 Players Championship 5

-Players Championship 5 was contested on 18 March 2024. hit a nine-dart finish against Raymond van Barneveld.
+Players Championship 5 was contested on 18 March 2024.
+Michael Smith hit a nine-dart finish against Raymond van Barneveld.
 The tournament was won by van Barneveld, who defeated Stephen Bunting 8–1 in the final.

 Players Championship 6

 Players Championship 6 was contested on 19 March 2024.
 The tournament was won by Dave Chisnall, who defeated Dirk van Duijvenbode 8–6 in the final.

 April

 Players Championship 7

 Players Championship 7 was contested on 8 April 2024.
 Steve Beaton hit a nine-dart finish against James Hurrell, whilst Daryl Gurney also hit one against Jeffrey de Graaf and Chris Dobey did the same against Mickey Mansell.
 The tournament was won by Dobey, who defeated Josh Rock 8–4 in the final.